 This paper shows that the secrecy problem of whether or not an adversary can discover a secret is PSPACE-complete when actions are balanced and can update values with fresh ones.
 This contrasts with previous results in protocol security literature [12], where it is shown that the same problem is undecidable.
-However, there they allowed the intruder to have un-balanced actions, or in other words, they assumed that the intruder's memory is not necessarily bounded.
+However, there the actions of the intruder were possibly unbalanced, or in other words, they assumed that the intruder's memory is not necessarily bounded.